silinternational/ecs-deploy/README.md

 -----

     Required arguments:
         -k | --aws-access-key         AWS Access Key ID.
 May also be set as environment variable AWS_ACCESS_KEY_ID -s | --aws-secret-key         AWS Secret Access Key.
 May also be set as environment variable AWS_SECRET_ACCESS_KEY -r | --region                 AWS Region Name.
-May also be set as environment variable AWS_DEFAULT_REGION -p | --profile          AWS Profile to use - If you set this aws-access-key, aws-secret-key and region are not needed -c | --cluster          Name of ECS cluster
+May also be set as environment variable AWS_DEFAULT_REGION -p | --profile                AWS Profile to use - If you set this aws-access-key, aws-secret-key and region are not needed
+        -p | --aws-instance-profile   Use the IAM role associated with the current AWS instance.
+Can only be used from within a running AWS instance.
+If you set this, aws-access-key and aws-secret-key are not needed
-        -n | --service-name     Name of service to deploy -i | --image            Name of Docker image to run, ex: repo/image:latest
+        -c | --cluster                Name of ECS cluster -n | --service-name           Name of service to deploy -i | --image                  Name of Docker image to run, ex: repo/image:latest
                                       Format: [domain][:port][/repo][/][image][:tag]
                                       Examples: mariadb, mariadb:latest, silintl/mariadb,
                                                 silintl/mariadb:latest, private.registry.com:8000/repo/image:tag

     Optional arguments:
         -m | --min                    minumumHealthyPercent: The lower limit on the number of running tasks during a deployment. (default: 100)
         -M | --max                    maximumPercent: The upper limit on the number of running tasks during a deployment. (default: 200)
         -t | --timeout                Default is 90s.
 Script monitors ECS Service for new task definition to be running.
         -e | --tag-env-var            Get image tag name from environment variable.
 If provided this will override value specified in image name argument.
         -v | --verbose                Verbose output

     Examples:
       Simple (Using env vars for AWS settings):